Kush2210/CycleGAN-SAR_EO/README.md

 - Kush Garg, kushgarg_23mc079@dtu.ac.in
 - Saksham Jain, sakshamjain_23me234@dtu.ac.in

-## Cycle Gan
+### ✅ Dual Implementation Approach:
+We implemented the project using **two approaches**:
+1. ✍️ **Custom CycleGAN**: Designed and implemented our own CycleGAN architecture from scratch in PyTorch.
+2. 📦 **Baseline Codebase**: Used the official [CycleGAN & Pix2Pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) implementation as a strong and reliable reference.

+## We explored multiple solutions
 Model options: CycleGAN, Supervised CycleGAN, Pix2Pix (Supervised GAN), Pix2PixHD, Multi-Conditional GANs,Seg-CycleGAN, U-Net-Based Models

 Considering which models, and why:
-- CycleGan : SAR and EO images are unpaired modalities (especially in Sen12MS), making CycleGAN the natural choice due to its unpaired image-to-image translation architecture using cycle consistency.
+- CycleGan : SAR and EO images are unpaired modalities (although slightly paired in Sen12MS), making CycleGAN the natural choice due to its unpaired image-to-image translation architecture using cycle consistency.

 - # SAR-to-EO Image Translation: Model Selection Summary